The rhino framework

 3. Read more about how to use config.yml in the Environments section of the How to: Manage secrets and environments vignette.↩︎

-4. Read more about rhino.yml in the Explanation: Configuring Rhino - rhino.yml vignette.↩︎
+4. Read more about rhino.yml in the Explanation: Configuring Rhino - rhino.yml vignette.
+The code below showcases the optional arguments (and is not included in the application).↩︎

 5. dependencies.R is covered in the Manage Dependencies vignette on the package website.↩︎